alshpak/kafka_data_viewer/README.md

 # Download

-The read-to-use bundle can be downloaded at github releases page:
+The read-to-use binary bundle can be downloaded at github releases page:

 https://github.com/alshpak/kafka_data_viewer/releases